 Since the My First Trampoline is one of the most highly regarded trampolines on the market, I decided to examine its design, construction, and durability.

-Most of us hate (or can’t afford) to spend money on sub-par play equipment.
-Whether you’ve got one little jumper or many, you’re hoping your starter trampoline will get a LOT of use, and you want it to last for more than a few months.
+Like most parents, I hate (or can’t afford) to spend money on sub-par play equipment.
+I know that whether you’ve got one little jumper or many, you’re hoping your starter trampoline will get a LOT of use, and you want it to last for more than a few months.

 Children are precious, and their safety is vital, so we’ve also taken a look My First Trampoline’s safety features.
-Like you, we’re concerned about trampoline-related childhood injuries, so we want to know what steps the manufacturer has taken to protect your kids.
+Like you, I’m concerned about trampoline-related childhood injuries, so I wanted to know what steps the manufacturer has taken to protect kids.